wombleton/gitlaw-nz/acts/M/Maori Community Development Act 1962.md

 ###### Note

-Changes authorised by [subpart 2][1] of Part 2 of the Legislation Act 2012 have been made in this reprint.
+Changes authorised by [subpart 2][1] of Part 2 of the Legislation Act 2012 have been made in this official reprint.

 Note 4 at the end of this reprint provides a list of the amendments incorporated.